kaplayjs/kaplay-site/guides/en/expanding_kaplay/custom_components.md

 # Custom Components

-KAPLAY uses a flexible component system that helps you compose game logic.
+KAPLAY uses a flexible component system that helps you compose game objects logic.

-Let's take a look at how the default component `lifespan()` is implemented.
+Let's take a look at how the default component `lifespan()` is implemented:

 ```js
 function lifespan(time) {
     let timer = 0;

     return {
         id: "lifespan",
         update() {
             timer -= dt();

             if (timer <= 0) {
                 destroy(this);
             }